asdurso/How-to-Create-Circular-Graphs-in-R/README.md

 ```
 ![9](Figures/9.png)

 However, we may want to give our viewers an understanding of what the white cells mean.
 In this case, we can write 'NA' for our missing values.
-In this example we are missing data for Maryland, Georgia, and Oregon.
+In this example, we are missing data for Maryland, Georgia, and Oregon.
 In `circos.text`, the first two arguments are the x and y locations of the plot. `adj` is the radial adjustment of the text.
-In this case, I wanted the text to be centered in the middle of the cell.
-I want the text to say 'NA', and the color to be `red4`. `track.index` specifies which track we want to add the text in.
-Since this is the second ring, we specify `track.index = 2`. `sector.index` is the slice we want.
-In this case, it is the state abbreviation: MD, GA, and OR.
+In this case, we want the text to be centered in the middle of the cell (e.g. `adj = c(0.5, 0)`, we want the text to state 'NA', and the color to be `red4`. `track.index` specifies which track we want to add the text in.
+Since this is the second ring, we specify `track.index = 2`. `sector.index` is the sector or slice we want.
+In this case, we have three sectors: MD, GA, and OR.

 ```{r eval = F}
 circos.text(0, 0, adj = c(0.5, 0), "NA", col = "red4", sector.index = "MD", track.index = 2, cex = 1.8, niceFacing = T)